tempoz/pexercise/README.md

 These thread numbers were arrived at through experimentation visible in benchmarks.txt.

+The main thread poisons each queue when all the threads that feed that queue have been joined.

 The image processing is done by bucketing the colors in the image in a way very similar to a radix sort, bucketing by red byte, then green byte, then counting instances of the blue bytes.